Keerthivas2001/task1/README.md

-# task1
+#  objects and its internal representation in Javascript
-2. About objects and its internal representation in Javascrip.
+2. About objects and its internal representation in Javascript.

 :- Objects, in JavaScript, is it’s most important data-type and forms the building blocks for modern JavaScript.
 These objects are quite different from JavaScript’s primitive data-types(Number, String, Boolean, null, undefined and symbol)